Migrating a Centova Cast v3 installation to another server

 Manage Product Licenses, then click on your Centova Cast license.
 Then, click the

 Re-issue licenselink.
-At this point, Server A will be left without a valid license, but will continue to work normally for at least 7 more days.
+At this point, Server A will be left without a valid license, but will continue to work normally for several days.

 Install Centova Cast on Server B per the installation manual.